 The complete course is three weeks, from October 2 - 20, 2017.

 Coursework and assignments for each week open on Monday morning, and should be completed by the following Sunday evening.
-Grace periods are given, but the learning is more effective when the entire class is working on the same activities at the same time.
-Participants will have the opportunity to connect and collaborate with each other through several forms of interactive media, including discussion boards.
+Grace periods are given, but interaction is more effective when the entire class is working on the same topic.
+Participants will connect and collaborate with each other through several forms of interactive media, including short videos, and discussion boards.